EMA's 29th Annual Meeting

 - David Lademan, Global Team Lead, S&P Global

 1:50 - 2:25 p.m.
-Panel Discussion: Coast to Coast 2 - California Dreams vs. Federal Reality: The West Coast Carbon Empire Strikes Back | Main Ballroom
+Panel Discussion: Coast to Coast 2 - California Dreams vs. Federal Reality: The West Coast Carbon Empire Strikes Back | Grand Ballroom, West Tower, Level 2

 California's cap-and-trade juggernaut isn't just setting Western carbon prices—it's rewriting the playbook for national climate policy.
 As federal initiatives clash with the Golden State's carbon empire, industry insiders will decode the power struggle reshaping America's carbon future.